-This area was previously a part of South Beaver Township in 1800 and Big Beaver Township in 1802.
-The section was the present borough lies, was sold by William Grimshaw to Joseph M. Smith in 1831.
-Smith laid out the town in 1859 and named it Homewood or Homewood Junction for James Wood, who built an iron furnace along the Beaver River.
+This area was previously a part of South Beaver Township (1800) and Big Beaver Township (1802).
+The area in which the present borough lies was sold by William Grimshaw to Joseph M. Smith in 1831.
+Smith laid out the town in 1859 and named it Homewood on Homewood Junction for James Wood.
+Mr. Wood had built an iron furnace along the Beaver River.
 Homewood Borough was formed September 10, 1910.

 Fun facts about Homewood:

--The Ohio and Pennsylvania Railroad was constructed through town in 1852.
+-The Ohio and Pennsylvania Railroad was also constructed through town in 1852.
 The junction of the Pittsburgh, Ft.
-Wayne and Chicago Railroad with the Pittsburgh and Lake Erie line, also was located in town.
+Wayne and Chicago Railroad with the Pittsburgh and Lake Erie line was located in Homewood.

 -Early settlers to the area were: David Johnston, William Foster, Adam Garner, John C. Chapman and Jonathan Grist.

 -The Homewood Stone Quarry was an important industry.

 -An ice house was located at Homewood Reservoir.

 -The Homewood Methodist Episcopal Church was built in 1869 and Rev. J.W.
 Claybaugh was the first pastor.

 –Charles Hunter was elected as the first burgess.